FRRouting/frr/doc/user/snmp.rst

 SNMP Support
 ************

-@acronym{SNMP,Simple Network Managing Protocol} is a widely implemented feature for collecting network information from router and/or host.
+:abbr:`SNMP (Simple Network Managing Protocol)` is a widely implemented feature for collecting network information from router and/or host.
 FRR itself does not support SNMP agent (server daemon) functionality but is able to connect to a SNMP agent using the SMUX protocol